CDC: 85% of Virus Patients Reported Wearing Masks ‘Always’ or ‘Often’

 Redfield went as far as telling a Senate panel last month that masks are “more guaranteed” to protect against the coronavirus than a potential vaccine.

-CA Gov. Gavin Newsom’s (D) mandated use of masks in his state prompted the governor’s office to urge restaurant patrons via Twitter in October to keep their masks while dining.
+California Gov. Gavin Newsom’s (D) mandated use of masks in his state prompted the governor’s office to urge restaurant patrons via Twitter in October to keep their masks on while dining.

 “Going out to eat with members of your household this weekend?
 Don’t forget to keep your mask on in between bites.
 Do your part to keep those around you healthy,” he tweeted.